coredns/coredns.io/content/manual/plugins-dev.md

 * FORMERR (dns.RcodeFormatError)
 * NOTIMP (dns.RcodeNotImplemented)

-as special and will then assume *nothing* has been written to the client.
+As special and will then assume *nothing* has been written to the client.
 In all other cases, it assumes something has been written to the client (by the plugin).

 See [this post](https://blog.coredns.io/2017/03/01/how-to-add-plugins-to-coredns/) on how to compile